odpi/egeria-docs/site/docs/guides/admin/servers/configuring-an-open-lineage-server.md

 ![Configuration for an open lineage server](open-lineage-server-configuration.svg)

-??? question "What are the required configuration elements for this governance server type?"
+??? question "What are the required configuration elements for this server type?"
     - Event Bus Config
     - Audit Log Destination
     - Open Lineage Config